 The children of Sydney Baker Holmes and Dorothy Baldwin Grahame were:

-1. John Holmes, born in Toronto July 6, 1913 and who served in the Navy in World War 2.
+1. John Holmes was born in Toronto July 6, 1913 and served in the Navy in World War 2.
 He lived in Hamilton for a time and then moved to Deep River, Ontario.
-John married Isabelle Margaret Chivers at Waterloo, Ontario in 1953.
-They had 4 children, Mary Jane Holmes born 1954, William Sydney Holmes born 1956, Thomas John Holmes born 1958 and Kathleen Anne Holmes born 1960.
-John Holmes died January, 1999 at the age of 85.
+John married Isabelle Margaret hivers at Waterloo, Ontario on December 26, 1953.
+Isabelle was born in Waterloo, Ontario on December 13, 1927.
+John died in Deep River, Ontario on January 3, 1999 at the age of 85.
+Isabelle died in Ottawa, at the age of 83, on December 29, 2010.
+They had four children, Mary Jane Holmes born 1954, William Sydney Holmes born 1956, Thomas John Holmes born 1958 and Kathleen Anne Holmes born 1960.

 2. Charles Robert Grahame Holmes born at Toronto on May 23,1916.
 He was known as Bob and he married Anna Ruth Graham at Kingsville, Ontario on July 5, 1945.
 Their children were Jane Isabel born 1946, Dorothy Ann born 1948 and Robert Graham Holmes born 1950.
 Bob Holmes died May 31, 2004.

 3. Emma Jane Grahame Holmes was born at Ottawa on December 27, 1920.
 She married Henry Turman and had three children, Virginia, Henry and Christopher.
-Emma Jane died in 1998.
+Emma Jane died July 28, 1998 in Toronto, Ontario.

 Reverend Sydney Baker Holmes and his second wife Ina Maud Armstrong had one son, Edward Sydney Baker Holmes, born Sept 2, 1944 at Perth, Ontario.
 Edward married Carol Ann Firth on August 23, 1969 at Trinity Memorial Anglican Church in Cornwall, Ontario.
 They had two daughters, Jennifer Carol, born 1972, and Angela Michelle, born 1974.
 He died June 25, 2021 at Sydney, Nova Scotia, at the age of 76.
 His obituary notes his wife Edna, and another daughter Leslie, as well as four grandchildren.